okori-d/okori-d/README.md

 ![Hello world](https://github.com/okori-d/okori-d/blob/main/wallpaperflare-cropped.jpg)

-## Web3 development and Data engineering
+## 📈💻Web3 development and Data engineering📊🧑‍💻

 I'm a freelance developer and crypto enthusiast with a Bsc. degree in Computer science.
 I aim to leverage my skills and knowledge in web3 development and data engineering.